Improving Contactless Fingerprint Recognition with Robust 3D Feature Extraction and Graph Embedding: Methods

-The direct outputs of the feature extraction network are 2D.
+\textbf{3D Minutiae Feature.} The direct outputs of the feature extraction network are 2D.
 They need to be transformed into 3D space to fit for the 3D graph matching.
-Fig. \ref{fig:3d_finger} shows some examples of 3D minutiae mapped in 3D space.
 Compared with 2D minutiae, 3D minutiae have an extra dimension, which needs to be calculated out.

-The 3D depth $z$ is recovered from the gradient results $g_x$ and $g_y$ using numerical integration, as the gradient is the differential of the surface depth.
-Detailed calculation procedures can be found in \cite{cui2023monocular}.
+The 3D depth $z$ is recovered from the gradient results $g_x$ and $g_y$ using numerical integration in \cite{cui2023monocular}, as the gradient is the differential of the surface depth.
 The calculated finger depth represents the $z$ coordinate, and is combined with the original image pixel $(x,y)$ to get a 3D coordinate $\mathbf{p}=(x,y,z)$.

-Next, the minutiae orientation also needs to be recalculated in 3D space along with the tangential direction on the surface.
-As shown in Fig. \ref{fig:axis}, Assuming the 3D orientation is $(\sin\phi\cos\theta,\sin\phi\sin\theta,\cos\phi)$, where $(\theta,\phi)$ is the standard spherical coordinate.
-The 2D minutiae orientation can be described as $(\cos\theta,\sin\theta)$, as it is the projection of 3D orientation onto the $x-y$ plane.
+The direction of 3D minutiae can be obtained through a two-step rotation in the local coordinate system.
+The minutiae direction $\theta$ is the angle of the 3D minutiae in the x-y plane, which is the angle of the first step rotation.
+The gradients $g_x$ and $g_y$ represent the changes in axis $z$ respectively when $x$ and $y$ changes by one pixel.
+Therefore, the change $d_\theta$ in one pixel along the $\theta$ direction is